bcgov/tfrs/backup-container-2.0.0/openshift/templates/backup/README.md

   oc create -f - -n mem-tfrs-prod
 7. If need to remove, only keeps configmap/backup-conf and the the nfs storage oc -n mem-tfrs-prod delete secret/patroni-backup secret/ftp-secret dc/patroni-backup pvc/backup-verification

+## Backup Minio data to NFS storage

+1. Update minio storage from RWO (Read-Write-Once) to RWX (Read-Write-Many) Create a new RWM storage same as current minio storage.
+The old one is called minio-pv-claim, the new one will be called minio-data.

+2. scale up maintenance page

+3. Scale down minio instance

+4. Scale up  httpd instance and mount minio-pv-claim -> /minio-pv-claim     Read-Write-Once minio-data -> /minio-data             Read-Write-Many

+5. copy everything on /minio-pv-claim to /minio-data

+6. Update minio dc to mount minio-data (replace minio-pv-claim)

+7. Scale up minio and verify it through login to docs link

+8. update httpd to mount nfs to /backups verify and create if needed drwxrwx---.
+3 65534 65534 22 Sep  2 11:10 minio-backup
+drwxrwx---.
+5 65534 65534 48 Jun  7 21:00 patroni-backup
+drwxrwx---.
+2 65534 65534  6 Aug 18 11:31 postgresql-backup
+drwxrwx---.
+2 65534 65534  6 Aug 18 11:31 rabbitmq-backup

+8. Run Setup Backup container 6.1 on dev

+9. update backup.conf